QEDjl-project/QuantumElectrodynamics.jl/docs/src/index.md

 ```@meta
-CurrentModule = QED
+CurrentModule = QuantumElectrodynamics
 ```

-# QED.jl
+# QuantumElectrodynamics.jl

-This is the documentation for [`QED.jl`](https://github.com/QEDjl-project/QED.jl).
+This is the documentation for [`QuantumElectrodynamics.jl`](https://github.com/QEDjl-project/QuantumElectrodynamics.jl).
 It represents the combination of the following subpackages:

 **The two fundamental packages**:
 - [`QEDbase.jl`](https://github.com/QEDjl-project/QEDbase.jl): Interfaces and some functionality on abstract types.
 [Docs](https://qedjl-project.github.io/QEDbase.jl/stable/)